 "They are eating rice with chicken."

-Translation:Ellos comen arroz con pollo.
+Translation:Ellas comen arroz con pollo.

 "Estan comiendo arroz con pollo" should be accepted, no?
 I'd assume since this is from the revamped skill tree, the present progressive tense in spanish isn't introduced yet so these answers are marked incorrect?
 From people who are recompleting the tree this should have been addressed.

-Your sentence means "You are eating rice with chicken."
+3. They are eating rice with chicken."